 - School psychologist: to determine learning needs based on neuropsychological profile.
 It could be that an IEP, 504 plan or RTI is warranted to help your child

-Similar Conditions to Struggles to Memory for Names Issues
+Similar Conditions to Memory for Names Issues

 If your child is struggling with a similar problem, not directly addressed in this section, see the list below for information about other related symptom areas.